jellyfin-archive/jellyfin-docs/docs/contributor-docs/issues.md

 * `regression`: An issue in need of immediate attention due to a regression from the last build.
 * `bug`: A bug in the code that affects normal usage.
-* `enhancement`: An issue that requests a modification of an existing feature.
-Migrates to [Fider](https://features.jellyfin.org) automatically.
-* `feature`: An issue that requests a new feature not present in Jellyfin.
-Migrates to [Fider](https://features.jellyfin.org) automatically.

 ### Management Labels